brookhong/Surfingkeys/README.md

 Press `Ctrl-Enter` to find exactly the whole word input, like with the input `\bkeyword\b`.

-### Show pressed keys

-This is helper mode for you to see what keys Surfingkeys recognized when you press one.
-It helps you when you don't know how to specify the keys that you need map.

-`spk` to open it.

 ## Omnibar

 The omnibar provides kinds of functions that need user input, for example,